Shropshire and Beyond

 In spring the wood – hazel, oak, field maple, holly and yew - is awash with bluebells and singing with migrant birds, encouraged to breed here by the provision of numerous nest boxes.
 Dippers can be spotted flying just above the stream, or bobbing up and down on rocks.
 There is fine old meadowland here, with anthills of the yellow hill ant – a favoured feeding ground for green woodpeckers.
 In summer look out for the tiny purple flowers of wild thyme and butterflies, such as small blues and orange tips.

-Directions: Look out for the reserve sign in Pontesford, turning off the A488 up a lane.
+Look out for the reserve sign in Pontesford, turning off the A488 up a lane.
 There is a small car park about 700 yards up.
-Two routes are waymarked around the hill; the green signs for the easier route and the purple for the more demanding route that leads to the summit.